sneakysneak/docs/pages/custom-connectors/scripting.md

 #### after_action

-Function is called when Cyclr has got a response from an external API
+Function is called when Cyclr has a response from an external API.

+If a Method uses Paging, this function is called after each page is retrieved.

+#### after_action_paging

+If this function is provided, it is called after all pages of data have been retrieved.

 ###### Global object